-Two main longitudinal discontinuities (faults 25 - 29) have been placed along the North-Central Apennines, to model the Adriatic contraction front and the extension belt.
-Fault 8 has been placed, corresponding to the Ortona-Roccamonfina line (Meletti et al., 2000), while faults 30 and 32 have been placed south of it to model the seismic activity from Irpinia to the Pollino, along the Southern Apennines.
-A possible discontinuity (fault 11) is assumed to exist between Adria and Africa plates, south of Apulia; an almost EW oriented discontinuity (fault 33) has been placed according to the observed seismicity, crossing the Gargano and the Adria plate from the Apenninic chain up to the Dinarides.
-Battaglia et al. (2004) also assume a similar boundary, dividing Adria into two subplates separated by the Gargano-Dubrovnik fault, in agreement with the parametric studies by Oldow et al. (2002).
-Nine boundary blocks, which are marked as BB1 - BB9 in Figure 3, are introduced to specify the motion of the confining medium at the lateral boundaries of the structure.
+Since in the used block-model deformation is confined along fault planes, a double system of faults is defined to account for the tectonic belts where intense deformation takes place.
+Two main longitudinal discontinuities (faults 25-29) have been placed along the north-central Apennines to model the Adriatic contraction front and the extension belt.
+Fault 8 has been placed corresponding to the Ortona-Roccamonfina line (MELETTI et al., 2000), while faults 30 and 32 have been placed south of it to model the seismic activity from Irpinia to the Pollino, along the southern Apennines.
+A possible discontinuity (fault 11) is assumed to exist between the Adria and Africa plates, south of Apulia; an almost EW-oriented discontinuity (fault 33) has been placed according to the observed seismicity, crossing the Gargano and the Adria plate from the Apenninic chain up to the Dinarides.
+BATTAGLIA et al. (2004) also assume a similar boundary, dividing Adria into two subplates separated by the Gargano-Dubrovnik fault, in agreement with the parametric studies by OLDOW et al. (2002).
+Nine boundary blocks, which are marked as BB1 - BB9 in Figure 2, are introduced to specify the motion of the confining medium at the lateral boundaries of the structure.

 To choose the value of the thickness H of the layer d we analyze the distribution of the hypocenters of observed seismicity.
-Most of them are within 30 km depth.
-Another reason to specify H = 30 km is given by the new data on the deep structure of Italy and surroundings.
-According to Chimera et al. (2003) and Panza et al. (2003) there is a rather large lithospheric zone, at an average depth of about 30km, where the S-wave velocity is rather low.
-This mantle wedge is a generalized feature, identified in the uppermost mantle along the Apennines and the Calabrian Arc, and it underlies all the recent volcanoes.
+Most of them are within 30-km depth.
+Another reason to specify H = 30 km is given by the recent data on the deep structure of Italy and surroundings.
+According to CHIMERA et al. (2003) and PANZA et al. (2003), there is a rather extended lithospheric region where, at an average depth of about 30 km, the S-wave velocity is rather low.
+This mantle wedge is a generalized feature, identified in the uppermost mantle along the Apennines and the Calabrian arc, and it underlies all the recent volcanoes.
 Therefore partial melting can be relevant in this part of the uppermost mantle, and it is reasonable to assume that this is a zone of increased plasticity, where lithospheric delamination occurs, with consequent decoupling between the upper and lower layers of the lithospheric mantle.

-The dip angles of the faults have been specified on the basis of the source mechanisms of the observed earthquakes given in Figure 5 (Sarao' et al., 1997).
+The dip angles of the faults have been specified on the basis of the source mechanisms of the observed earthquakes given in Figure 4 (SARAO' et al., 1997).
 The faults have been separated into two groups: near-vertical and oblique faults.
-The same value of the dip angle has been assigned to all the faults belonging to the same group: $85^{\circ}$ - for near-vertical faults, and $60^{\circ}$ - for oblique faults.
-The dip angle of each fault is indicated in Figure 3.
+The same value of the dip angle has been assigned to all the faults belonging to the same group: $85^{\circ}$ for near-vertical faults, and $60^{\circ}$ for oblique faults.
+The dip angle of each fault is indicated in Figure 2.

-The results of recent geodynamical reconstructions for the central Mediterranean area have been considered, including GPS measurements (Anzidei et al., 1996, Devoti et al., 2002), VLBI (Ward, 1994) and paleomagnetic evidences (Sagnotti, 1992; Sagnotti et al., 1994; Aifa et al., 1988).
-The directions of the most compressive horizontal principal stress from the World Stress Map (Mueller et al., 2000) and the map of active stress for the Italian region (Montone et al., 1999) have been taken into account as well.
-This information has been used to choose the prescribed velocities of the boundary blocks and underlying medium.
+The results of recent geodynamical reconstructions for the central Mediterranean area have been considered for the numerical simulation, including GPS measurements (ANZIDEI et al., 1996; DEVOTI et al., 2002), VLBI (WARD, 1994) and paleomagnetic evidence (SAGNOTTI, 1992; SAGNOTTI et al., 1994; AIFA et al., 1988).
+The directions of the most compressive horizontal principal stress from the World Stress Map (MUELLER et al., 2000) and the map of active stress for the Italian region (MONTONE et al., 1999) have been taken into account as well.
+This information has been used to constrain the prescribed velocities of the boundary blocks and underlying medium.